-Physical restraint will only be used as a last resort.
+Physical restraint will only be used as a last resort and as a method of restraint.
 Staff members will use their professional judgement of the incident to decide whether physical intervention is necessary.
 The situations in which physical restraint may be appropriate are detailed in the Physical Intervention Policy.